Tabsdrisbidmamul/VueMasterClass/README.md

 ## Section-2 Basics
 Here we go over basic state management, callbacks and injecting the functionality into the HTML via Vue directives

+* methods
+ * these are ran every re-render cycle used mainly for event listening and sometimes data binding
+* computed
+ * ran only once, and are better suited for data binding
+* watch
+ * watches over values, and perform logic when the condition has been met for the watcher

+## Section-3-Lists-Conditionals
+This is where go over rendering a list of values dynamically to the DOM, we also go over the conditionals that Vue offers to render DOM elements based of some conditions

+## Section-4-Monster-Slaying-Game
+Here we are wrapping all the skills we have gained so far to implement a basic click-and-wait game